Cardiac Pacemaker Implants & Checks in North Jersey

 At home, the patient will need to spend a few days to recover and will need to get used to the process of sending information to the doctor.
 This will include using a telephone line and a specialty wand to gather information from the pacemaker and send it to the physician for review.

 Need clarification or assistance with decision surrounding a pacemaker?
 Give Sussex Heart a call at (973) 579-2100!
-We have 4 locations across Sussex County, NJ.
+We have 4 locations across Sussex County, NJ and Milford, PA.
 You can also schedule your appointment online today.